Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.04 team ERA ranks 13th across all MLB pitching staffs.
+- The Orioles have the 13th-ranked team ERA across all league pitching staffs (4.04).

-- Orioles pitchers combine to allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).
+- Orioles pitchers combine to allow 151 home runs (1.1 per game), the 10th-fewest in baseball.

-- Bradish will look for his 10th victory when he makes the start for the Orioles, his 25th of the season.
-He is 9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander threw six innings against the Colorado Rockies, giving up two earned runs while surrendering six hits.
+- The righty's most recent time out was on Sunday against the Colorado Rockies, when he threw 5 2/3 innings, surrendering three earned runs while allowing seven hits.

-- In 24 games this season, the 26-year-old has put up a 3.03 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .226 to opposing hitters.
+- In 24 games this season, the 27-year-old has a 4.73 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .276 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.